marvtdawson/marvintdawson/README.md

-This is the Ladder theme from getMarvelle.com
+This is the core theme for all themes designed from getMarvelle.com

 ## getMarvelle.com
 getMarvelle was created by Marvin Dawson, PHP Software Engineer, on March 1, 2017.